rkuttan/DataCleaning/README.md

 a.
 Calls readVariables function and stores a list of filtered variable names
 b.
 Calls combineObservation twice by passing parameters test and train as observationtype in each call.
 c.
 The 2 dataframes obtained from the results of combineObservation are combined using rbind.
 d.
-Using the aggregate function, an mean grouped by each subject and activity are obtained for all the filtered variables.
+Using the aggregate function, a mean grouped by each subject and activity are obtained for all the filtered variables.

 ##Tidy data
 The result obtained above is a tiday data set that contains 180 observations (30 subjects and 6 activities) for 68 variables.
 Each observation for a subject represents the mean of all variables for each of the 6 activities.
-The data is stored in a file called tidydata.txt.
+The data is written to a file called tidydata.txt.
 Every value is separated by a whitespace and each observation begins on a new line.
 The contents of tidydata.txt can be read into a dataframe using the read.table() function.

 ##Codebook
 The codebook.md details out the various transformations that took place on the data to reach the tidydata form.
 All the measurements are explained in detail in the codebook.